 “In any given hour, more energy from the sun reaches the Earth than is used by the whole human population in any given year.”
 National Geographic March 2009

-Here is some performance information for the solar power system and electric car pictured above as of 12 July 2013.
+Here is some performance information for the solar power system and electric cars pictured above as of 9 February 2014.

 “We are like tenant farmers chopping down the fence around our house for fuel when we should be using Nature’s inexhaustible sources of energy — sun, wind and tide. … I’d put my money on the sun and solar energy.
 What a source of power!
 I hope we don’t have to wait until oil and coal run out before we tackle that”. -Thomas Edison, inventor (1847-1931)